yoann0000/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

 ## Constraints

 - The goal is for you to work at the wire protocol level (with the Socket API).
 Therefore, you CANNOT use a library that takes care of the protocol details.
 You have to work with the input and output streams.
-- The program must be configurable: the addresses, groups, messages CANNOT be hard-coded in the program and MUST be managed in config files.
+- The program must be configurable: the addresses, groups, messages CANNOT be hard-coded in the program and MUST be managed in mailBot.config files.

 ## Example